 Where to Stay in Goa for Sightseeing

-Of course, there are a lot of beaches and forts along the coastline for the tourists to visit.
+Of course, there are a lot of beaches and forts along the coastline for tourists to visit.
 But most of the sightseeing spots such as old churches, museums, colonial-era gardens, etc. are present in Central Goa.

-Although Old Goa is dotted with Portuguese buildings but a lot of them are in bad shape currently.
+Although Old Goa is dotted with Portuguese buildings a lot of them are in bad shape currently.